U8NWXD/oppia-wiki/Backend-tests.md

 python -m scripts.run_backend_tests --help
 ```

-(Note: While the tests are running, you may see the word `ERROR` show up in the test logs.
-This does not necessarily mean that an error has occurred; it happens because some tests explicitly expect an error to be raised under particular circumstances.)
+Note that while the tests are running, you may see the word `ERROR` show up in the test logs.
+This does not necessarily mean that an error has occurred; it happens because some tests actually expect an error to be raised.

 ### Identifying whether the tests passed